danmysak/reling/README.md

 ### `hide-prompts`

 This flag allows you to hide the original language text as well as the interlocutor’s turn (if in a dialogue).
 It can help train recall or listening skills (when the `listen` flag is enabled).

+### `offline-scoring`

+Use this flag to score answers based on an offline algorithm instead of the OpenAI API.

 ### `model`, `tts-model`, `asr-model` & `api-key`